mleggett25/Walmart-Sales-Analysis/README.md

 ![Missing Values](Images/walmart_missing_values.png)

-Luckily, there were no missing values and the data.
+Luckily, there were no missing values in the data.
 I then checked the 'Holiday_Flag' variable to make sure that it was indeed a boolean field and only held two values.

 ```
 # Check Holiday_Flag unique values